 Why is There a Seasonal Trend?

 I’m sure you have noticed that all of these graphs look similar with a huge drop in the fourth quarter scores.
 No, the AICPA doesn’t make the exam really hard in the 4th quarter and easier in the 2nd and 3rd quarters.
+Nor is there some conspiracy from the National Association of State Boards of Accountancy (NASBA) to lower CPA pass rates at the end of the year.
 The exam is the same all year.

 I think the difference in scoring is simply because people are busier during the holiday season in the 4th quarter and don’t put in enough time to study, so they perform poorly.